Martchus/tageditor/README.md

 The tag editor also features a MusicBrainz and Cover Art Archive search which can be opened with *F10*.
 However, this feature is still experimental.

 ### CLI
-Usage:
+#### Usage
 ```
 tageditor <operation> [options]
 ```
 Checkout the available operations and options with --help.

+#### Examples
 Here are some Bash examples which illustrate getting and setting tag information:

-* Displays title, album and artist of all *.m4a files in the specified directory:
+* *Displays* title, album and artist of all *.m4a files in the specified directory:

   ```
   tageditor get title album artist --files /some/dir/*.m4a
   ```

+  **Note**: All values are printed in UTF-8 encoding, no matter which  encoding is actually used within the tag.

-* Displays technical information about all *.m4a files in the specified directory:
+* *Displays* technical information about all *.m4a files in the specified directory:

   ```
   tageditor info --files /some/dir/*.m4a
   ```

-* Sets title, album, artist, cover and track number of all *.m4a files in the specified directory:
+* *Sets* title, album, artist, cover and track number of all *.m4a files in the specified directory:

   ```
   tageditor set "title=Title of "{1st,2nd,3rd}" file" "title=Title of "{4..16}"th file" \